Jack Millikin Centre

 Big River, SK

-Since the Centre’s construction in 2015, the Site has developed into a 4-season mecca for the many thousands of people who come to the multitude of cultural, artistic, and ecological events held annually.
-It is home to 4 major festivals, a biennial international artist collaboration, art camps, music camps, national blacksmithing conferences, ecological land-based learning programs, cultural sensitivity workshops, 20 kilometres of trails for cross country skiing, hiking, cycling, snowshoeing, horseback riding, and many, other events.
-Now, the Centre has now become an integral aspect of the Site as a beautiful 4,700 square foot building.
-The Centre was built using a post and beam frame construction with locally sourced timbers, has highly efficient spray foam insulation (R-40) throughout. uses a 124-panel Solar Array on site which produces 47,000 kilowatt hours of green power each year, and uses a highly efficient wood boiler, which can heat up to 12,000 square feet.
-The space also has a variety of Committees and volunteers that help keep it running year-round.
+Now, the centre has become a beautiful 4,700 square foot building.
+The centre was built using a post-and-beam frame construction with locally sourced timbers, has highly efficient spray foam insulation (R-40) throughout, uses a 124-panel solar array on-site that produces 47,000 kilowatt hours of green power each year, and uses a highly efficient wood boiler that can heat up to 12,000 square feet.
+The space also has a variety of committees and volunteers that help keep it running year-round.